 Key takeaways as Donald Trump is sworn in as 47th US president

-The Republican leader took his oath of office under the Capitol rotunda, as frigid weather forced the ceremony indoors.
+The Republican leader took his oath of office under the US Capitol Rotunda, as frigid weather forced the ceremony indoors.

 Donald Trump has taken the oath of office to become the 47th president of the United States, returning to the White House four years after he left it in defeat.

-In his inaugural speech on Monday, Trump, 78, took an aggressive posture, using his podium in the Capitol rotunda to blast his predecessor, outgoing Democratic President Joe Biden.
+In his inaugural speech on Monday, Trump, 78, took an aggressive posture, using his podium in the Capitol Rotunda to blast his predecessor, outgoing Democratic President Joe Biden.

 Recommended Storieslist of 3 items